dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Throws

-Error: "There is no house by that name" - Thrown when attempting to retrieve a house that doesn't exist.
+FileNotFoundError: "There is no house by that name" - Thrown when attempting to retrieve a house that doesn't exist.

 ### Output